guardian/coding-exercises/connect4/README.md

 ## Tasks

-The aim is to develop an interactive version of the game which the candidate and interviewer can play together.
+The aim is to develop an interactive version of the game which two players can play together.

 A simple, text-based, representation of the grid is encouraged to start with.
 For example, you might use '.' for empty slots, and 'x' and 'o' for pieces of the two players.
-Players can input their turns via the terminal.
+Players can input their turns via test assertions.

 A minimal version of the game should support: